wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 1.0.1 (26 Aug 2012) =
- = Version 1.0.0 (15 Aug 2012) =
+  * Improvements in the embed flow to ease insertion of polls = Version 1.0.0 (15 Aug 2012) =
   * First social poll version